-Petrobras to Return to Nigeria: A New Era for Africa-Brazil Energy Cooperation
+Petrobras To Return To Nigeria: A New Era For Africa-Brazil Energy Cooperation

-(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, August 27, 2025/ -- The African Energy Chamber (AEC) ( welcomes the announcement of Petrobras’s imminent return to Nigeria, marking a transformative step in Africa-Brazil energy cooperation.
+The African Energy Chamber (AEC) ( ) welcomes the announcement of Petrobras's imminent return to Nigeria, marking a transformative step in Africa-Brazil energy cooperation.
 Five years after halting its joint venture operations, the Brazilian state-owned oil company is set to re-enter the Nigerian market, bringing not only investment but critical expertise in gas and oil development.

-While Petrobras’ full re-entry into Nigeria is not yet finalized, the visit underscores renewed interest in strategic collaboration.
-Petrobras brings extensive experience in deepwater oil exploration, gas development and operational excellenc– – capabilities that could significantly accelerate the development of Nig’ria’s vast hydrocarbon resources.
-Nigeria holds some of the con’inent’s largest untapped gas r–serves – estimated at 210 trillion c–bic feet – offering immense opportunities for domestic energy development, industrialization and export growth.
+While Petrobras' full re-entry into Nigeria is not yet finalized, the visit underscores renewed interest in strategic collaboration.
+Petrobras brings extensive experience in deepwater oil exploration, gas development and operational excellence – capabilities that could significantly accelerate the development of Nigeria's vast hydrocarbon resources.
+Nigeria holds some of the continent's largest untapped gas reserves – estimated at 210 trillion cubic feet – offering immense opportunities for domestic energy development, industrialization and export growth.

-“The planned return of Petrobras to Nigeria is a landmark moment that signals confid’nce in Africa’s energy sector and its long-term g”owth prospects,” said NJ Ayuk, Executive Cha“rman of the AEC.
-“It is a clear message to global investors: Africa is open for business, and partnerships with experienced operators like Petrobras will ’nsure the continent’s energy resources are developed susta”nably and profitably.”
+“The planned return of Petrobras to Nigeria is a landmark moment that signals confidence in Africa's energy sector and its long-term growth prospects,” said NJ Ayuk, Executive Chairman of the AEC.“It is a clear message to global investors: Africa is open for business, and partnerships with experienced operators like Petrobras will ensure the continent's energy resources are developed sustainably and profitably.”

-New aviation and trade developments, such as Air Peace’s direct flights from Lagos toãSão Paulo, further strengthen economic ties that will underpin energy and industrial collaboration.
+New aviation and trade developments, such as Air Peace's direct flights from Lagos to São Paulo, further strengthen economic ties that will underpin energy and industrial collaboration.
 Nigeria and Brazil are working to elevate cooperation to the level of meaningful economic impact, particularly in energy, technology, manufacturing and healthcare.

 Distributed by APO Group on behalf of African Energy Chamber.